AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 As alluded to earlier, I don't think Availability and Publication is the same thing.
 Generally, what is called Availability is that it have been published on Ethereum (for Ethereum DA).
 At the moment you will have no issues getting a hold of the data because there are many full nodes and they behave nicely, but they could just not give you the data.
 New nodes are essentially bootstrapped by other friendly notes.

-With that out the way, I think it would be to elaborate on my definition from earlier:
+With that out the way, I think it would be prudent to elaborate on my definition from earlier:

 - **Data Availability**: The data is available to me right now
 - **Data Publication**: The data was available for a period when it was published.